Short Circutz

 Short Circutz is a series of short computer-animated videos that were played between television shows on YTV every afternoon and evening from September 5, 1994 until August 31, 1997.

-Most videos were 30 to 120 seconds long and often played between other computer-animated shows, such as ReBoot and Beasties.
+Most videos were 1 to 4 minutes long, but did not always air at full length depending on the amount of time available to fill.
 The videos were all sampled from three film collections: The Mind's Eye, its sequel Beyond the Mind's Eye, and Imaginaria.